5 Random Pages

 These changes suggests that the battery had been incorporated into the Cold War anti-aircraft defences created as part of the postwar ROTOR air defence system, a massive air defence radar system created during the 1950s to counter the threat of Soviet bombers, and which controlled anti-aircraft batteries operated by Fighter Command and the British Army.

-A site visit found that the four emplacements, command post, engine room, and computer room were extant, while the area formerly occupied by the accommodation camp has been planted with native hardwood trees.
-The farmer confirmed that the tree planting now covers the area where the bases for the camp buildings could be seen.
+A site visit made during 2008 found that the four emplacements, command post, engine room, and computer room were extant, while the area formerly occupied by the accommodation camp has been planted with native hardwood trees.
+The farmer confirmed that the tree planting now covers the area where the bases for the camp buildings could once have been seen.

-The command post was found to be of Type 2, unmodified since World War II, and complete with a small annexe (often found demolished), which may have been a toilet.
-The interior of the post is partly flooded, and the fabric of the building is beginning to decay.
-The rear of the building is fitted with a large door, similar to that found at the Houston battery, also a conversion.
+The command post was found to be of Type 2, unmodified since World War II, and complete with a small annexe (often found demolished) which may have been a toilet.
+The interior of the post was partly flooded, and the fabric of the building is beginning to decay.
+The rear of the building was fitted with a large door, similar to that found at the Houston battery, also a conversion battery.

 The engine room appeared to be substantially complete, having been reused as a farm building.

-Three brick and concrete manholes were noted, and are assumed to be part of the site's original sewage system.
+Three brick and concrete manholes were noted, assumed to be part of the site's original sewage system.

 Photographs